lawnjelly/godot-lportal/INSTRUCTIONS.md

 *_Note that although the whole game level can be created in the modelling package, this is optional, you can also create it in the Godot editor._

 ### The room manager
 Within your scene graph, to use LPortal you should add an LRoomManager node to the scene, e.g. as a child of the root node.
 You can reuse the same room manager as you load multiple game levels.

-The rooms themselves should all be created as children of a spatial (you can use any name), this I will refer to as the room list (node).
-To avoid problems the room list should only have rooms as children.
-There is one more step, in the IDE you should assign the roomlist to the 'rooms' property of the LRoomManager, to tell it where the rooms are.
+On another branch of the scene graph you should create a standard Spatial which will act as the root node for all the rooms and meshes, lights to be controlled by the LRoomManager.
+You can name this anything you like, but in the documentation I will refer to it as the 'roomlist'.

+In order for the room manager to know which roomlist it should operate on, in the IDE you should _assign_ the roomlist to the 'rooms' property of the LRoomManager.
+You can do this by clicking on 'assign' in the LRoomManager inspector, and selecting the roomlist Spatial that you created.

+The children of the roomlist should be rooms, or areas (which themselves contain rooms).
+The rooms contain the meshes, lights that you want to be shown and hidden by the room system.

 ### Rooms
 Rooms are simply spatials, whose children should contain the mesh instances that are static (non-moving) within the room.
 The naming of the room spatial is crucial in order for it to be recognised.
 All rooms should start with 'room_'.